Learn Pain Less

 conditional_builder: ^1.0.0

-Once you have imported the package, you can start using the Conditional Show Widget.
+Once your package has been imported, you can begin using the Conditional Show Widget.

 Here is an example of how to use the widget: